mulier

 Etymology

-From Proto-Italic *moljes, of uncertain origin; it has been proposed that it might derive from mollior, comparative of mollis (soft, tender), while others propose it might be akin to mulgere and therefore mean “the milk-giver”.
+From Proto-Italic *moljes, of uncertain origin; it has been proposed that it might derive from mollior, comparative of mollis (soft, tender).
+Others propose it might be akin to mulgere and therefore mean “the milk-giver”.
+Contamination within either of these two terms can be possible.

 Pronunciation